 32 Incredible Easter Eggs You Missed in Harry Potter Movies

-When Russian fighter pilot Manfred von Richthofen a.k.a. the “Red Baron” was shot down and killed in combat, his enemies buried him with full military honors and a wreath that said: “To Our Gallant and Worthy Foe.”
+When German fighter pilot Manfred von Richthofen a.k.a. the “Red Baron” was shot down and killed in combat, his enemies buried him with full military honors and a wreath that said: “To Our Gallant and Worthy Foe.”

 7. In the film Osmosis Jones, Bill Murray's character mentions a "National Chicken Wing Festival" in Buffalo, New York.
 While the festival did not exist during the filming of the movie, this mention caused organizers to create an annual festival in Buffalo which has been active now for 16 years.

 8. The Soviet Union had an internationally televised song contest.
 As few viewers had phones, they would turn their lights on if they liked a song and off if they didn’t.
 The power spikes were recorded by the state energy company and the reports sent to the station to pick the winner.

 9. Along with blacksmiths, there are "whitesmiths" who work with tin or other light metals and "brownsmiths" who work with brass or copper.

 10. In 2003, a computer worm called ‘Welchia’ infected many computers to forcibly patch vulnerabilities and remove malware.
 It was regarded as a ‘helpful worm.’